MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P0-Getting-Started/content.md

 If you aren't familiar with SpriteBuilder you should consider reading our [SpriteBuilder beginner tutorial](https://www.makeschool.com/tutorials/getting-started-with-spritebuilder/) first since this tutorial assumes that you are familiar with basic SpriteBuilder tasks.

-Throughout this tutorial you will learn many concepts including:
+Throughout this tutorial you will learn many concepts including how to:

-- How to
-- How to
-- How to
+- effectively use SpriteBuilder to prototype a game
+- use property observers in Swift
+- create complex animations
+- add visual effects

 We'll start off by making a "discrete" version of Timberman.
 The core gameplay will be present but there will be no fancy animations.